A note on the normality assumption for Bayesian models of constraint in behavioral individual differences: Bayesian model implementation

-Since our goal is to capture the latent structure of individual differences in the effects we observe in our cognitive task, our problem is first and foremost one of model comparison.
+Since our goal is to capture the latent structure of individual differences in the effects we observe in our behavioral task, our problem is first and foremost one of {\it model comparison}.
 That is, we ask which of the four competing models defined above is the most adequate as a predictor of our observed data?
-To answer this question, we use Bayes factors (Jeffreys, 1961; Kass \& Raftery, 1995), which index the relative predictive adequacy of two models by comparing the marginal likelihood of observed data under one model to another (Faulkenberry, Ly, \& Wagenmakers, 2020).
+To answer this question, we use Bayes factors \citep{jeffreys1961, kass1995}, which index the relative predictive adequacy of two models by comparing the marginal likelihood of observed data under one model to another \citep{faulkenberry2020,faulkenberry2022}.
 For example, a Bayes factor of 10 indicates that the observed data are 10 times more likely under one model compared to another.
-Techniques for computing Bayes factors among three of the four models above (\(\mathcal{M}_u\), \(\mathcal{M}_1\), \(\mathcal{M}_0\)) were previously developed by Rouder et al. (2012) and are implemented in the BayesFactor (Morey \& Rouder, 2018) package in R (R Core Team, 2020).
-The Bayes factor between the constrained positive effects model \(\mathcal{M}_+\) and the unconstrained model \(\mathcal{M}_u\) is computed by the \emph{encompassing prior} method (Faulkenberry, 2019; Klugkist et al., 2005), which is based on counting the number of posterior samples of \(\mathcal{M}_u\) which obey the constraint placed by \(\mathcal{M}_+\), then comparing this to the number of prior samples which obey the same constraint.
+Techniques for computing Bayes factors among three of the four models above (\(\mathcal{M}_u\), \(\mathcal{M}_1\), \(\mathcal{M}_0\)) were previously developed by \citet{rouder2012} and are implemented in the BayesFactor \citep{BayesFactor} package in R \citep{R}.
+The Bayes factor between the constrained positive effects model \(\mathcal{M}_+\) and the unconstrained model \(\mathcal{M}_u\) is computed by the \emph{encompassing prior} method \citep{klugkist2005,faulkenberry2019encompassing}, which is based on counting the number of posterior samples of \(\mathcal{M}_u\) which obey the constraint placed by \(\mathcal{M}_+\), then comparing this to the number of prior samples which obey the same constraint.